 The European labour market is full of unexpected hurdles, especially because national differences between the countries of Europe manifest themselves not only in different languages but also in different recruitment practices.

 Recruiting in another country definitely entails more than reading CVs in another language.
 It starts by understanding what motivates people in certain countries.

 In France, it is important to understand the significance of hierarchy.
 In French organisations, positions and the corresponding power levels are clearly defined.
 Most communication lies underneath the surface and is a complex network of personal ties and alliances that help people to accomplish matters.

 French communication expert Yvon Laret also stresses the importance of personal networks: “For the French, knowing and comprehending each other’s background is essential.
 Doing business without knowing the person opposite you is out of the question.”

 If you want to hire the right person for the job, it is crucial to find some common ground.

 For instance, the number one mistake would be deleting all hand-written application letters from your record of candidates.
 Don’t be surprised at how many you receive.
 Around 75 percent of French employers request a hand-written application letter.

 Graphology is still one of the selection tools used in the application process in France.
-Most commonly, it is used to confirm other psychological testing.
-So be prepared to receive a handwritten application letter of about 15 to 20 lines, which focuses on the applicant's most recent activities and demonstrates with examples why they consider themselves the right person for the job.
+Most commonly, it is used to confirm another psychological testing.
+So be prepared to receive a handwritten application letter of about 15 to 20 lines, which focuses on the applicant’s most recent activities and demonstrates with examples why they consider themselves the right person for the job.

 A French application